Boundedly simple groups of automorphisms of trees: Bounded simplicity of

 Apart from $A_{n,m}$, there are no other colored trees $A$ with boundedly simple groups $\autf^+(A)$ and with the property that $\autf^+(A)$ leaves no nonempty proper subtree of $A$ invariant (Theorem \ref{thm:main}).
-The next proposition is the main technical step in the proof of this fact.
+Proposition \ref{prop:autf} is the main technical step in the proof of this fact.
 We prove that, if $\autf^+(A)$ is boundedly simple, then some particular configuration in the code of $A$ is forbidden.
+In the proof of \ref{prop:autf} we use some combinatorial argument, describing the complexity of distances of colors in types.